 \section{Ion mirror optimization and off-line performance}

-The goal of the optimization of the mirror potentials is to achieve a narrow time distribution of ions at the TOF detector, which in turn means that (beside other ion-optical aberrations) different kinetic energies created by different starting positions in the preparation Paul trap must be compensated to achieve the same time-of-flight for all energies imprinted on the ions by the extraction field.
-The extraction field forms the initial correlated position-energy distribution within the ion cloud, which is converted into a TOF distribution at the detector (see Fig. 18 and 19 of \cite[]{Wollnik1999} for analog spatial imaging in sector magnet spectrometers).
-This distribution ${TOF}(E_\mathrm{kin})$ is nonlinear in general and depends on all ion optical elements in the system.
-As a major effort for the optimization, this distribution has to be compensated by the potential shape of the ion mirrors to obtain a high quality time focus.
-The lowest limit achievable in theory is that of the ions' turnaround time due to the unavoidable finite thermal energy distribution in the ion trap, which is the uncorrelated part of the initial position-energy profile of the ion cloud.
-As the mirror electrodes create a multi-parameter system, a particular challenge comes up to find the best voltage combination.
-An additional obstacle present for mass spectrometry of rare ions is that the phase space of the ions from the preparation trap cannot be cut (\textit{e.g.} by a beam collimator) to increase the resolving power, as this would include a loss of valuable events.
-Thus, the problem must be solved entirely by ion optics and stable voltages.
-While also in the present work the mirror voltages were ultimately tuned one by one during repeated measurements of the mass resolving power, the pulsed drift tube was additionally applied to achieve a useful overview about the ${TOF}(E_\mathrm{kin})$ dispersion distribution, as a preparatory step of the final optimization (see also the application of an in-trap lift PDT for the observation of the resolving power \cite[]{Wolf2013a,WIENHOLTZ2017285}).
-In order to modify the kinetic energies, ions ($^{39}$K$^{+}$) were accelerated into the pulsed drift tube at different electric potentials $V_\mathrm{PDT}^\mathrm{low}$, whereas the post-pulse voltage $V_\mathrm{PDT}^\mathrm{high}$ was not changed.
-The ions were then stored in the MRTOF-MS for $690\,\mathrm{laps}$ and ejected towards the TOF detector.
-The dispersion distribution ${TOF}(E_\mathrm{kin})$ can only be approximately determined as the ions always have an energy distribution connected to the distribution of the position, so that only ${TOF}(\overline{E_\mathrm{kin}})$ can be measured.
-The probably best (and still experimentally feasible) approximation of the true distribution would be achieved by directly varying the average potential of the preparation ion trap instead of an element in some distance to the trap, but as it was anticipated to vary the energy by more than $100\,\mathrm{eV}$, the potential $V_\mathrm{PDT}^\mathrm{low}$ has been used instead to produce the wanted approximation of ${TOF}(\overline{E_\mathrm{kin}})$ due to present technical limitations of the trap potentials.
+The goal of the optimization of the mirror potentials is to achieve a narrow ion time-of-flight distribution at the detector.
+This requires that (besides other ion-optical aberrations) the TOF difference coming from the different kinetic energies of the ions must be minimized, \textit{i.e.} achieving the same time-of-flight for all energies imprinted on the ions by the extraction field.
+The extraction field in the preparation trap forms the correlated part of the ions' position-energy distribution, which is converted into a TOF distribution at the detector (see Fig. 18 and 19 of \cite[]{Wollnik1999} for analog spatial imaging in sector magnet spectrometers).
+The function ${TOF}(E_\mathrm{kin})$ is nonlinear in general and depends on all ion-optical elements in the system.
+The major effort for the optimization is to find an optimal potential shape for the ion mirrors, allowing for a high-quality time focus.
+The achievable limit comes from the ions' turnaround time due to the finite thermal energy distribution, being the uncorrelated part of the position-energy profile.
+Finding the best conditions is a multi-parameter problem, and requires meaningful procedures to succeed.
+To that end, after an initial approximate tuning of the mirror potentials, the system's dispersion function is determined; the time-of-flight as a function of energy using the PDT to scan through the ion energy, similar to the measurements shown in \cite[]{Wolf2013a,WIENHOLTZ2017285}.
+Ions ($^{39}$K$^{+}$) were accelerated into the pulsed drift tube at different electric potentials $V_\mathrm{PDT}^\mathrm{low}$, whereas the post-pulse voltage $V_\mathrm{PDT}^\mathrm{high}$ was not changed.
+The ions were then stored in the MRTOF-MS for $690\,\mathrm{laps}$ and ejected towards the detector.
+The dispersion function ${TOF}(E_\mathrm{kin})$ can only be approximately measured as ${TOF}(\overline{E_\mathrm{kin}})$, containing the average TOF produced by the internal energy distribution of the ion cloud.
+We note that probably the most accurate approximation of the dispersion function would be achieved by directly varying the trap potential instead of an element in some distance to the trap.
+However, the potential $V_\mathrm{PDT}^\mathrm{low}$ has been used instead to measure ${TOF}(\overline{E_\mathrm{kin}})$ due to present technical limitations of the trap potentials.